 Despite being a loyal, top-tier policyholder for more than 25 years, Pam’s insurance company denied her claim.
 She had always requested and paid for what she believed was full coverage.
 THE FIRST SIX PAGES of her 34-page policy supported that belief.
 But buried on PAGE SEVEN, in small-print legalese marked by a discreet asterisk, was the loophole that voided everything.
 And just like that, everything was gone — on paper and in reality.

-To move forward, Pam needs a residence, office/work space and studio production equipment.
-For these things Pam's appealing to Airbnb hosts or property owners with unoccupied homes who might offer temporary housing, either pro bono or at reduced cost.
-For operating capital she's exploring disaster relief grants and an appreciative GoFundMe campaign aunched by a fellow nurse to help raise the funds her insurance company refused to provide -- maybe enough to buy a new home and resume Operation Scrubs nurse education philanthropy smf advocacy to full capacity.
+To move forward, Pam seeks a permanent residence, office/work space and studio production equipment.
+For operating capital she's exploring disaster relief grants and sponsorship assistance.
+There's also talk about he local GoFundMe campaign launched by a peer nurse becoming a national campaign by summer's end.
+Given the woman and the cause, many believe it could raise enough money for Pam to buy a home whee she's currently leasing, and resume her Operation Scrubs nurse education philanthropy smf advocacy to full capacity.

 # # # # #